okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines/index.md

 3. **Support:**
    Consider the quality of documentation, user guides, help resources, and vendor responsiveness.
 A higher score should indicate strong support, well-structured documentation, and easy access to help if needed.

-The final rating will be automatically calculated as the average of the three individual scores.
-> See [Rating System](rating-system.md) for a detailed breakdown of the rating system.
+The final rating is calculated using a weighted average of the three scores.
+See [Rating System](rating-system.md) for a detailed breakdown.

 ## Comparison Policy